SoftlySplinter/zProfessions/01_hlasm.md

 Assembling is the process of changing assembler source code into OBJECT DECKS, producing 2 outputs:

-* OBJECT DECKS - this is the object code that is used as input to binding
+* OBJECT DECKS &rarr; this is the object code that is used as input to binding
-* Listing - this shows any errors, all diagnostics and human readable output from the assemble phase.
+* Listing &rarr; this shows any errors, all diagnostics and human readable output from the assemble phase.

 Binding is the process of combining object code into a LOAD MODULE.
 To bind use a Binder.

 The Binder produces 2 outputs:

-* LOAD MODULE - this is the bound object decks forming an assembler program
+* LOAD MODULE &rarr; this is the bound object decks forming an assembler program
-* LOAD MAP - this is the binder equivalent of an assembler listing
+* LOAD MAP &rarr; this is the binder equivalent of an assembler listing

 A LOAD MOUDLE can be loaded into memory by the operating system and run.